kubeshop/botkube/CONTRIBUTING.md

 We'd love your help!

 BotKube is [MIT Licensed](LICENSE) and accepts contributions via GitHub pull requests.
-This document outlines some of the conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contributions accepted.
+This document outlines some  conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contributions accepted.

 We gratefully welcome improvements to [documentation](https://www.botkube.io/ "Go to documentation site") as well as to code.